The Evolution of Typing Technology: What's Next for The Future

 How can typing help you in the future?

-Like the current day and age, typing will likely be helpful in all fields, especially with continued technological advances.
+In the current day and age, typing will likely be helpful in all fields, especially with continued technological advances.

 Is typing a skill or talent?